Advanced Series

 Transferring cryptocurrency

 When transferring cryptocurrency between wallets you own, no taxable event is triggered.
 It is fine to transfer crypto between hot and cold wallets.
+However, if you pay for transaction fees with crypto, you may trigger a disposal event.

 Buying personal goods with cryptocurrency